s-guenther/hess-ems/README.md

 ## Requirements

-- Python `3.10` or newer
+- Python `3.11` or newer.
+Might work with older versions.

 ## Installation

 Install manually by cloning the repository, entering it, and running `setup.py`:

 ```shell
     git clone https://github.com/s-guenther/hessems